 The debt consolidation loan should have better terms than the debts you consolidate, or it’s probably not worth taking.

 Committed.
 Smart.
 Savvy.
-These words describe someone who’s looking into debt consolidation loans.
+These words describe someone who’s looking into a debt consolidation loan.
 Consolidating your debt shows that you’re ready to focus on lowering your debt and managing your finances more effectively.
 Researching your options shows that you have the patience and financial maturity to hold back until you know you’re making the right choice.

 Any loan is a big decision, and that’s especially true when you’re already carrying debt.
 Once you understand how debt consolidation loans work, you can make a smart choice about the best path forward for you.